tonang/clay/readme.txt

 == To do ==

 == Changelog ==
-* October 5, 2021
+* October 5, 2021 Version: 1.1
+Register new block style for core/paragraph
+Updated screenshot.

+* October 3, 2021
-Initial Release
+Initial Release.

 == Copyright ==